Cultivated Temperate Plant Foods

 Food is a fundamental part of any organism’s basic needs.
 Food choices can also paint a picture of a society as they are often reflective of class and cultural distinctions.
 Cookbooks, travelogues, and ethnobotanical studies were reviewed as sources of literature for this class which reflects food choices in southern Appalachia in particular with a smattering of information from other areas.
 Like a lot of these classes at first about specific subjects of use, it is most germane to the eastern U.S. but many of these crops are grown all over the world.
 Certainly at the genus and family level many associations can be made as well.
 In this class we will cover cultivated food plants past and present, cultural techniques for growing them, concepts of agrobiodiversity and potential business opportunities for local communities. i would love to hear reflections about food plants and traditions from the area you inhabit by email, in the comment box or at the Facebook group.

 Past populations in Appalachia depended largely on cultivated crops of corn, beans, and squash mixed with large amounts of pork and game (Hilliard, 1972).
 Most of the 50 plus Appalachian cookbooks i examined have very few vegetable recipes in comparison to meats and baked goods.
 Nonetheless, i contend that vegetables including wild plants made up a significant proportion of the Appalachian dietary regime before modern conveniences allowed for a heavy focus on protein and starch.
+The starch part in particular has become a plague across the world currently.

 Anthroplogist Lucien Carr (1895, p.
-12) illustrated the level of Appalachian agriculture from an early age.
+12) illustrated the level of Appalachian agriculture from an early stages of development.
 He describes how in one military campaign a general ordered the destruction of 160,000 bushels of corn and 1,500 apple trees in 1779.
 According to William Bartram’s writing from the 1700s settlers mainly cultivated crops from Eurasia such as Wheat (Triticum sp.), Barley (Hordeum sp.), Flax (Linum sp.), Hemp (Cannabis sp.), Oats (Avena sativa), Plums (Prunus spp.), Cherries (Prunus spp.), Peaches (Prunus persica) and Raspberries (Rubus sp.) as well as native crops to the Americas such as Corn (Zea mays), Squash (Cucurbita spp.) and Beans (Phaseolus spp.)
 (1996, p.
 442).

 Earl Core contended that Native Americans of the Southern Appalachians historically provided somewhere between one sixth to one half their food through agriculture (Core, 1967).
 Core considered 86 species as crops cultivated by Native Americans in North America.
 Of these only twelve were listed as grown in the SE U.S. These plants include Amaranth (Amaranthus hybridus), Sunflowers (Helianthus annus), Jerusalem artichoke (Helianthus tuberosa), Corn (Zea mays), Beans (Phaseolus lunatus and P. vulgaris), Tobacco (Nicotiana rustica), Squash (Cucurbita pepo), and Bottle gourd (Lagenaria siceraria).
 Seven of these nine plants are food crops of which corn was by far the most important.
 Most of these crops actually had their origination point in the desert southwest or further south in the Americas.